juristr/juristr.github.com/content/blog/partial-commits-in-webstorm.md

 ## How to use partial commits in Webstorm

 Webstorm has a commit dialog which is handy for inspecting the changes.

-And that latter one is exactly what I'd like to show you in this article.

-If you open up the WebStorm visual commit dialog you can ...dd
+If you open up the dialog you see something like this:

 {{<figure url="/blog/assets/img/webstorm-git-no-partialcommit.png" size="full">}}